x1n13y84issmd42/creep/README.md

 ```
 creep/boss + DirOne Folder2 https://github.com/microsoft/TypeScript.git
 ```
 This will add `TypeScript` as a git submodule to the project and start tracking all three folders.
-Boss will automatically commit the changes it's made during this operation.
+Boss will automatically commit the changes it makes during this operation.

 Assuming `DirOne` & `Folder2` are Git working copies as well, now you can run:
 ```
 creep/boss git checkout -b bossed/totally
 ```
-This executes `git checkout -b bossed/totally` in all three folders and essentially switches all the projects to new branches.
+This executes `git checkout -b bossed/totally` in all three folders and essentially switches all the projects to new identically named branches.

 Arbitrary CLI commands are possible.